 Welcome to WillyLogan.com!
 I am a historian of technology from the state of Colorado, USA, and I teach at Pacific Union College in Napa County, California.
-On this blog, I write about some of the things I’ve learned in my research, readings, teaching, and explorations—about my narrow specialty of post-independence Indian industrialization, and a wide range of other topics.
-I also produce short videos and podcast episodes.
-If you want to keep up-to-date with my posts (which I put up about once a month), please follow me with RSS or on Twitter, @WilliamSikander.
+On this blog, you will find posts, short videos, and podcast episodes about some of the things I’ve learned in my research, readings, teaching, and explorations.
+If you want to keep up-to-date with my content, please follow me on Twitter, @WilliamSikander, or YouTube, @Logawi.

 I got a bachelor’s degree in Mechanical Engineering from Walla Walla University in 2009, and then I went on to earn a PhD from the History of Technology program at Auburn University in 2016.
 My dissertation was about industrialization and technological change in India during the Third Five-Year Plan (1961-1966).
 After finishing my PhD, I rewrote my dissertation as a book, A Technological History of Cold-War India, 1947-1969: Autarky and Foreign Aid.
 It was published in the series Palgrave Studies in the History of Science and Technology.